fossas/fossa-action/README.md

 > [!NOTE]
 > This GitHub action is primarily intended to be a quick and easy starting point.<br>
-> For more customization, we recommend [integrating FOSSA CLI directly](https://github.com/fossas/fossa-cli?tab=readme-ov-file#getting-started) in your CI pipeline.
+> For more customization or expanded platform support (e.g. Windows), we recommend [integrating FOSSA CLI directly](https://github.com/fossas/fossa-cli?tab=readme-ov-file#getting-started) in your CI pipeline.
 >
 > You can reference our public repositories for examples on how to do this if desired:
 > - [FOSSA CLI](https://github.com/fossas/fossa-cli/blob/master/.github/workflows/dependency-scan.yml)